SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

    -> let john = Person()

-If you try to access the ``numberOfRooms`` property of this person's ``residence``, by placing an exclamation mark after ``residence`` to force the unwrapping of its value, you trigger a runtime error, because there is no ``residence`` value to unwrap:
+If you try to access the ``numberOfRooms`` property of this person's ``residence``, by placing an exclamation point after ``residence`` to force the unwrapping of its value, you trigger a runtime error, because there is no ``residence`` value to unwrap: